valinsky/hugo_blog/content/posts/privacy-build.md

   - blog
 ---

 Privacy was a hot topic in the last decade.
 And for good reason.
-A lot of companies are thriving based on the business model of gathering as much data as they can from their customers and using that data to gain influence and to generate profit.
+Corporations are thriving based on the business model of gathering as much data as they can from their customers and using that data to gain influence and to generate profit.

-Companies started employing intelligent and invasive tracking methods to gather user data and use intelligent word play to hide the underlying techniques used.
+Companies started employing intelligent and invasive tracking methods to gather as much user data as possible while hiding the underlying techniques implemented through intelligent word play.
 A lot of people have no idea how their data is being used, or that they themselves have become a product.

 ### Online tracking has become an art

 #### Free apps

 Companies may offer top notch web and mobile apps to customers *for free*.
 Google, Facebook, Instagram, Twitter are some of the obvious examples.
 Everything you do while using these apps is recorded and saved in a centralized database forever.
-The saved data may be used for targeted ads, tracking your online activity, [profiling you](https://www.encyclopedia.com/books/educational-magazines/online-profiling), [influencing your political views](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal) etc.
+The saved data may be used for targeted ads, tracking your online activity, [profiling you](https://www.encyclopedia.com/books/educational-magazines/online-profiling), [influencing your political views](https://www.theguardian.com/news/2018/mar/17/cambridge-analytica-facebook-influence-us-election) etc.

 {{< tweet 977559925680467968 >}}

+Today I saw that Spotify is giving away a *free* Google Home Mini to premium users...

 #### Cookies